MaJerle/lwesp/examples/win32/README.md

 Implementation of low-level part (together with memory allocation for library) is available in [esp_ll_win32.c](/src/system/esp_ll_win32.c) file.

 > In order to start using this port, user must set the appropriate COM port name when opening a virtual file.
 Please check implementation file for details.

-### Visual Studio configuration

-It may happen that Visual Studio sets different configuration on first project load and this may lead to wrong build and possible errors.
-Active configuration must be `Debug` and `Win32` or `x86`.
-Default active build can be set in project settings.